American frontier: Banditry

 Banditry was a major issue in California after 1849, as thousands of young men detached from family or community moved into a land with few law enforcement mechanisms.
 To combat this, the San Francisco Committee of Vigilance was established to give drumhead trials and death sentences to well-known offenders.
 As such, other earlier settlements created their private agencies to protect communities due to the lack of peace-keeping establishments.
 These vigilance committees reflected different occupations in the frontier, such as land clubs, cattlemen's associations and mining camps.
 Similar vigilance committees also existed in Texas, and their main objective was to stamp out lawlessness and rid communities of desperadoes and rustlers.
 These committees would sometimes form mob rule for private vigilante groups, but usually were made up of responsible citizens who wanted only to maintain order.
 Criminals caught by these vigilance committees were treated cruelly; often hung or shot without any form of trial.

 Civilians also took arms to defend themselves in the Old West, sometimes siding with lawmen (Coffeyville Bank Robbery), or siding with outlaws (Battle of Ingalls).
+Mary Fields, also known as "Stagecoach Mary" for her role as the first female postal worker in the West, was known to be a brawler and a shotgun rider.
+As a civilian and a Black woman she defended herself with her shotgun.
 In the Post-Civil War frontier, over 523 whites, 34 blacks, and 75 others were victims of lynching.
 However, cases of lynching in the Old West wasn't primarily caused by the absence of a legal system, but also because of social class.
 Historian Michael J. Pfeifer writes, "Contrary to the popular understanding, early territorial lynching did not flow from an absence or distance of law enforcement but rather from the social instability of early communities and their contest for property, status, and the definition of social order."